 ONCE IN ITALY

-• Several days before your wedding (anything between 10 to 3 working days prior - we will advise you when you arrive based on your chosen wedding location), go with Just Get Married in Italy wedding planner to the US Consulate to get the Nulla Osta (sometimes referred to as the sworn statement).
+• Several days before your wedding, you need to visit the US Consulate to get the Nulla Osta (sometimes referred to as the sworn statement).
 Bring all of the originals of your documents and your passports with you.
 After the US Consulate visit, if requested, Just Get Married in Italy courier will authenticate your documents without the need for you to come.
 Finally,your Just Get Married in Italy wedding planner will take everything to the town hall where you will be married, so that they can finish the paperwork.

 Some Consulates may follow different procedures; you will be advised by Just Get Married in Italy on the exact procedure to folllow .